GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-09-24 03:41:04 IST
+This content is dynamically generated in Indian Time (IST): 2024-09-24 04:01:51 IST

 Current Weather in Coimbatore:
-Temperature: 22.76 °C
+Temperature: 21.88 °C
-Condition: overcast clouds
+Condition: mist